NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 In this figure, `I2`, `I3` and `I10` are the only IterDomains that could run out of boundary, they are all TMA-protected.
 So we can achieve strong correctness.

-TODO: explain how to upgrade weak correctness to strong correctness by initializing and predicating?

 ## The unachievability of strong correctness for indivisible element stride